kidGodzilla/CloudflareCalls/README.md

 6. [Join a room](https://cloudflarecalls.jamesfuthey.com/docs/CloudflareCalls.html#joinRoom) (by GUID)

 You can see an example of this flow in the example included at `public/index.html`.

+# Not yet implemented

+- You cannot enable/disable audio or video
+- You cannot switch inputs after a track has been published
+- Tracks are not correctly unpublished in most cases
+- Screen sharing does not work
+- SFU datachannels are not implemented (and probably only make sense for file transfers)
+- More..